Voyager program: Voyager probes

 During the 1990s, Voyager 1 overtook the slower deep-space probes Pioneer 10 and Pioneer 11 to become the most distant human-made object from Earth, a record that it will keep for the foreseeable future.
-The New Horizons probe, which had a higher launch velocity than Voyager 1, is travelling more slowly due to the extra speed Voyager 1 gained from its flybys of Jupiter and Saturn.
+The New Horizons probe, which had a higher launch velocity than Voyager 1, is travelling more slowly due to the extra speed Voyager 1 gained from its flyby of Saturn.
 Voyager 1 and Pioneer 10 are the most widely separated human-made objects anywhere since they are travelling in roughly opposite directions from the Solar System.

 In December 2004, Voyager 1 crossed the termination shock, where the solar wind is slowed to subsonic speed, and entered the heliosheath, where the solar wind is compressed and made turbulent due to interactions with the interstellar medium.
 On 10 December 2007, Voyager 2 also reached the termination shock, about 1 e9mi closer to the Sun than from where Voyager 1 first crossed it, indicating that the Solar System is asymmetrical.

 In 2010 Voyager 1 reported that the outward velocity of the solar wind had dropped to zero, and scientists predicted it was nearing interstellar space.
 In 2011, data from the Voyagers determined that the heliosheath was not smooth, but filled with giant magnetic bubbles.
 It was theorized that they formed when the magnetic field of the Sun became warped at the edge of the Solar System.

 In June 2012, scientists at NASA reported that Voyager 1 was very close to entering interstellar space, which was indicated by a sharp rise in high-energy particles from outside the Solar System.
 In September 2013, NASA announced that Voyager 1 had crossed the heliopause on 25 August 2012, making it the first spacecraft to enter interstellar space.

 In December 2018, NASA announced that Voyager 2 had crossed the heliopause on 5 November 2018, making it the second spacecraft to enter interstellar space.

 As of 2017 Voyager 1 and Voyager 2 continued to monitor conditions in the outer expanses of the Solar System.
 The Voyager spacecraft were expected to be able to operate science instruments through 2020, when limited power would require instruments to be deactivated one by one.
 It was expected that circa 2025 there would no longer be sufficient power to operate any scientific instruments.

 In July 2019, a revised power management plan was implemented for the two probes' dwindling power supplies.